-Parking area lighting should be appropriate for P.8 car drivers to see pedestrians and also be appropriate for pedestrians to see and be seen going to and from parked cars.
-The lighting should be mounted horizontally (o degrees tilt) at a height of 4-5m.
+P.8 Parking area lighting should be appropriate for car drivers to see pedestrians and also be appropriate for pedestrians to see and be seen going to and from parked cars.
+The lighting should be mounted horizontally (0 degrees tilt) at a height of 4-5m.
 Luminaires with an Upward light Output Ratio (ULOR) of zero will achieve this and not include bollards as a primary source of lighting.

-Ρ.٩ British Standards BS EN 13201-2:2015 and BS

-Image: My Modern Met - spray-on solution for energy-free alternative to lighting areas with mixed vehicle/pedestrian usage.
+P.9 British Standards BS EN 13201-2:2015 and BS 5489-1:2013 make recommendations for lighting levels of areas with mixed vehicle/pedestrian usage.
 The application of these standards, and any associated design, should be design by competent lighting designers.

-The design criterion is for horizontal illuminance.
-If it appears that light is going into windows of P.10 adjacent properties, vertical illuminance calculations may be required.
+P.10 The design criterion is for horizontal illuminance.
+If it appears that light is going into windows of adjacent properties, vertical illuminance calculations may be required.
 Lighting class P5 would generally be appropriate for lighting design purposes.
 Average maintained illuminance (Eav) = 2 lux Minimum maintained illuminance (Emin) = 0.4 lux.
 This gives a minimum Uniformity of Illuminance (Uo) of 0.2.